christag/passwordpub/README.md

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

+--->

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

---->

 ## Authors

 * **Christopher Tagliaferro** - *Initial work* - [christag](https://github.com/christag)

 <!---

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 --->

 ## License